Jayz-lab/Jayz-lab/README.md

 🔭 I’m currently working on:

-   - Developing my knowledge in CS and Programming.
+   - Ongoing development of my knowledge in CS and Programming.
-   - Learning Java, Groovy and Apache Velocity Templating language.

 🌱 I’m currently studying:

-   - Graduate Certificate of Information Technology at Charles Sturt University.
+   - Java, Groovy and Apache Velocity Templating language.

 🕮 Studied: